junaidbhura/auto-cloudinary/README.md

 **Arguments**

-Here are some sample arguments that you can use:
+Here are some sample arguments you can use:

 ```php
 array(